snap-stanford/snap-python/doc/source/reference/graphs.rst

         Returns an ID of a random node in the graph.

-     .. describe:: GetRndNI()

-        Returns a node interator referring to a random node in the graph.

      .. describe:: Edges()

         Returns a generator for the edges in the graph.